digitalbiblesociety/dbp/doc/INSTALLING.md

 - Composer

 ### Running on OSX
 Setting up the API takes approximately 30 minutes.
 If you don't already have [git]('https://git-scm.com/book/en/v2/Getting-Started-Installing-Git') or [homebrew]('https://brew.sh/') installed.
-You will want install those now.
+You will want to install those now.

 ##### Install and/or update Homebrew to the latest version using brew update
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`